SJO-C/sjo-c.github.io/content/blog/trial-by-kernel.md

 title = 'Trial By Boot'
 date = 2026-02-05T15:57:54Z
-subtitle = 'My attempts at recompiling the Linux Kernel on Ubuntu.' draft = true
+subtitle = 'My attempts at recompiling the Linux Kernel on Ubuntu.' draft = false
 +++
-# My attempts at recompiling the Linux Kernel on Ubuntu.
+## My attempts at recompiling the Linux Kernel on Ubuntu.

 As a daily Linux user, I consider it to a right of passage to recompile the Linux Kernel at least once.
 But what started as a fun little weekend project turned into weeks of frustration and a laptop that couldn't access its own file system.